ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 ### Laravel ≤ 5.4 deadlock

 Before Laravel 5.4 the index was made of `(queue, reserved_at)` which caused another deadlock.
-In the Laravel 5.5 the index is just `(queue)` but the upgrade will not change the existing job table thus you may experience the following deadlock also in Laravel 5.5 project:
+In the Laravel 5.5 the index is just `(queue)` but the upgrade does not change the existing job table thus you may experience the following deadlock also in Laravel 5.5 project:

 ```